FranciscoSalesCarvalho/wifi_manager/README.md

 # wifi_manager

-A new flutter plugin project.
+A new flutter plugin project for manage wifi.

 ## Getting Started

-This project is a starting point for a Flutter [plug-in package](https://flutter.dev/developing-packages/), a specialized package that includes platform-specific implementation code for Android and/or iOS.
+This project is a starting point for a Flutter [plug-in package](https://flutter.dev/developing-packages/), a specialized package that includes platform-specific implementation code for Android for now.

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials,